Cornelius-G/Llama.jl/README.md

-# Llama.jl
+# Llama.jl - Llama Logs All My Analyses

 <img src="icons/llama_julia.png" width="240" align="left"/>

-**Hi, I'm Llama and I will help you log your analyses so you can keep track of all of them.**

-Llama.jl is part of the [Llama project](https://github.com/Cornelius-G/Llama).
-It is a tool that helps you keep track of your analyses and simulations.
+[Llama](https://github.com/Cornelius-G/Llama) is a tool that helps you keep track of your analyses and simulations.
+It consists of a Logger and and Viewer.
-Llama.jl is the LLama logging package for Julia and allows to generate logfiles of your analyses which can late be explored with the Llama-Viewer.
+Llama.jl is the LLama Logger for Julia and allows to generate logfiles of your analyses that can later be explored with the [Llama Viewer]().

 <br/>